evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 - connecting
 - ready

-We will model these using two behaviors.
-The first behavior `clientConnecting` connects to the socket and when the connection is established it `Become`s `ready`.
+We will model them as two behaviors.

+- The first behavior `clientConnecting` connects to the socket
+- when the connection is established it `Become`s `ready`.

 If any `Message` is received while connecting, it is rejected with an error message.